List of Current Parenting Coordinators

 Must have attended Judicial District 15B’s combined Parenting Coordinator and Civil District Guardian ad Litem training which consists of 24 hours of classroom training, or other comparable training program.

 Participate in an ongoing seminar on at least a quarterly basis, to include continuing education, group discussion, and peer review and support.
-Monthly peer consultation among approved Parent Coordinators is encouraged.
+Monthly peer consultation among approved Parenting Coordinators is encouraged.